skylock53/Automatisation-Course/examinations/03/README.md

 What does the `ansible.builtin.debug` module actually do?

+- The `ansible.builtin.debug` module prints statements during execution and can be useful for debugging variables or expressions without necessarily halting the playbook.

 ## QUESTION B

 What is the variable 'ansible_facts' and where does it come from?

+- 'ansible_facts' is a special variable that collects and states a fact when executed.
+In this case we have paired it with '.nodename' which in this case states the two machines names - dbserver and webserver.
+It comes from the "setup" module in Ansible.
+The module "ansible.builtin.setups" is executed everytime you run a playbook, it collects system information and saves it in 'ansible_facts'.

 ## QUESTION C